-Texas Senate District 29 currently includes the majority of El Paso County.
-During the 82nd Legislative Session, Presidio, Jeff Davis, Culberson, and Hudspeth Counties were added to Texas Senate District 29; those changes will be effective as of January 2013. [click here for a PDF image of the Texas Senate District 29 map]
+Texas Senate District 29 historically included the majority of El Paso County.
+During the 82nd Legislative Session, Presidio, Jeff Davis, Culberson, and Hudspeth Counties were added to Texas Senate District 29; those changes were effective as of January 2013. [click here for a PDF image of the Texas Senate District 29 map]

 The district is one of the geographically largest in the Texas Senate, and encompasses the sixth-largest city in Texas, multiple international crossings, Trans-Pecos ranchland, historic Texas towns, an internationally known arts center, and a portion of the incredible Big Bend State Park.